🎤 ORCHANGO's president & co-founder Edmond Mellina will co-present with client Jamil Datoo at the…

-#NimbleVlog Episode 2 — ORCHANGO’s president & co-founder Edmond Mellina shares the story of how he realized that change management is essentially a political game (fortunately, this aha moment occurred early in his 30-year career in the corporate transformation business).
+#NimbleVlog Season 1 Episode 2 — ORCHANGO’s president & co-founder Edmond Mellina shares the story of how he realized that change leadership is essentially a political game (fortunately, this aha moment occurred early in his 30-year career in the corporate transformation business).
 He discusses the difference between “dark-side” and “light-side” politics; and stresses the importance of engaging in the latter in order to successfully execute change.
 At the end of the video, Edmond unveils the focus of the upcoming episodes of the #NimbleVlog…

 Reading time: less than 5 minutes

 I’m lucky because I had my most critical aha moment about change management very early in my career as a transformation leader.

 And the funny thing is that it all started in the mornings, while shaving in front of the mirror.
 I’ve always used that time to reflect on my actions the day before and I started growing very uncomfortable with the guy looking at me in the mirror – which obviously was myself.

 And the reason is that I’ve always disliked office politics… with a passion!
 So, as I was reflecting on my actions from the previous day driving change, it occurred to me that, well, I had been playing politics.
 In other words, my actions were in direct conflict with my values – which is never a good situation to be in.
 So after a few weeks, I was really struggling with it.